The main types of instructions with regard to dilapidations are:

 Acting for landlords, we inspect their properties and, after careful consideration of the lease covenants and condition of the property, we prepare detailed schedules identifying the works that tenants need to carry out to meet their obligations.
-We then monitor tenants’ works to ensure they are carried out to the required standard or, if necessary in extreme circumstances, work with your legal advisors to obtain entry to carry out the works and recover the costs as a debt from them.
+We then monitor tenants’ works to ensure that they are carried out to the required standard or, if necessary in extreme circumstances, work with your legal advisors to obtain entry to carry out the works and recover the costs as a debt from them.

 Terminal / final schedules of dilapidations

 These are prepared near, at or after expiry of a lease.
-Similar to an interim schedule, a terminal or final schedule will detail the tenant’s breaches of covenant and repairs required.
-However, as the lease is about to, or has ended, the claim will need to be quantified, including costs of each item of repair, reinstatement and decoration, potential loss of rent, service charge, professional fees and VAT.
+Similar to an interim schedule, a terminal or final schedule will detail the tenants’ breaches of covenant and repairs required.
+However, as the lease is about to, or has ended, the claim will need to be quantified, including the costs of each item of repair, reinstatement and decoration, potential loss of rent, service charge, professional fees and VAT.

 Early consideration needs to be given to your intentions for the property.
 Whether any tenants’ alterations need to be removed?
-Are there a new tenants in waiting?
+Are there new tenants in waiting?
 Would you prefer the property to be left in repair, or a financial settlement?
 And we need to take into consideration current commercial market conditions.
 Ideally, we recommend that Building Surveyors are appointed at least 2-3 months in advance of expiry to enable all issues to be considered.

 For tenants, is the scope of the landlord’s schedule and costs identified accurate?
 Is the standard of repair justified or could it be achieved by other methods?
 Can the claim be limited by statutory relief?
 Have the current commercial market conditions and landlord’s intentions for the property been taken into consideration?
-We will consider all of these issues and many more when reviewing and negotiating landlord’s claims on your behalf, to ensure a fair and reasonable financial settlement is agreed.
+We will consider all of these issues and many more when reviewing and negotiating the landlord’s claims on your behalf, to ensure that a fair and reasonable financial settlement is agreed.

 Dilapidation liability assessments

-If your lease has only a few months or several years left to run, we recommend that future dilapidations claims be considered.
+Whether your lease has only a few months or several years left to run, we recommend that future dilapidations claims be considered.
 An unexpected claim can be quite a shock to many tenants and the financial implications can be serious.